Greek name

-In the modern world, Greeks names are the personal names among people of Greek language and culture generally consist of a given name and a family name.
+In the modern world, Greek names are the personal names among people of Greek language and culture, generally consisting of a given name and a family name.

 History

 Ancient Greeks generally had a single name, often qualified with a patronymic, a clan or tribe, or a place of origin.
 Married women were identified by the name of their husbands, not their fathers.

 Hereditary family names or surnames began to be used by elites in the Byzantine period.
 Well into the 9th century, they were rare.
 But by the 11th and 12th centuries, elite families often used family names.
 Family names came from placenames, nicknames, or occupations.

-During the Ottoman period, surnames with Turkish prefixes such as "Hatzi-", "Kara-" and suffixes such as "-(i)lis", "-tzis", and "-oglou" became common, especially among Anatolian Greeks.
+During the Ottoman period, surnames with Turkish prefixes such as "Hatzi-" ("Hacı"), "Kara-" ("brave") and suffixes such as "-(i)lis" ("li/lı" meaning "of"), "-tzis" ("ci/cı/çi/çı" meaning "-maker, -smith"), and "-oglou" ("oğlu" meaning "son of") became common, especially among Anatolian Greeks.
 It is not clear when stable family surnames became widely used.
 Though elite families often had stable family names, many of the "last names" used by Greeks into the 19th century were either patronymics or nicknames.
-It is also possible that family names were simply not recorded because Ottoman administrative practice preferred patronymics, and did not require surnames.
+It is also possible that family names were simply not recorded because Ottoman administrative practice preferred patronymics and did not require surnames.

 In the 19th century, patronymic surnames became common.

 For personal names, from the first century CE until the nineteenth century CE, pagan names from antiquity were mostly replaced by names from Christian scriptures and tradition.
 With the Modern Greek Enlightenment and the development of Greek nationalism, names from antiquity became popular again.

 Family names may be patronymic in origin or else based on occupation, location, or personal characteristic.
 These origins are often indicated by prefixes or suffixes.
 Traditionally a woman used a feminine version of her father's family name, replacing it with a feminine version of her husband's family name on marriage.
 In modern Greece, a woman keeps her father's family name for life but may use a husband's name.

 Given names

 Until the late 18th century, almost all Christian Greeks were named for Orthodox saints from the Old and New Testaments and early Christian tradition.
 Since then, names of both deities and mortals from antiquity have been popular as well.

-Male names usually end in -ας, -ης, and -ος, but sometimes ancient forms are also used.
+Male names usually end in -ας, -ης, ούς, and -ος, but sometimes ancient forms are also used.
 Female names almost always end in -α and -η, though a few end in -ώ with -ου being possible.

+Demotic forms

+Most Greek first names in Katharévousa (which can be considered the "official" form of the first name) generally correspond to a demotic form, as well as customary shortened and/or diminutive variations.
+The Katharévousa form, itself equivalent to the name's form in Ancient Greek, is used in official papers, while the demotic form or the shortened/diminutive forms are the forms used in everyday life.